opentok/opentok-rtc/INSTALL-heroku.md

 You will need a validated Heroku account (with the ability to use free add-ons).
 You can read about account verification in [this Heroku Article](https://devcenter.heroku.com/articles/account-verification).
 (Verification is needed as the application uses the [Heroku-redis service](https://devcenter.heroku.com/articles/heroku-redis)).

 #### Quick Installation
-Once you have verified your account just click this button
+Once you have verified your account, just click this button

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/opentok/OpenTokRTC-V2)